molines/IMHOTEP/eORCA05/Preparing_eORCA05.L75.md

 Having now both the coordinates, and the bathymetry for the eORCA05 horizontal grid, we were able to compute the `domain_cfg.nc` file using exactly the same settings that were used for eORCA025.L75 (see the procedure in [this document](../eORCA025/BUILD/DOMAIN_cfg/README.md) ).
 We end up with the file `eORCA05.L75_domain_cfg.nc`.

-## Creating Initial conditions for T and S, as well as the restoring T and S:
+## Creating Initial conditions for T and S, as well as the restoring T and S: (Potential temperature and Relative salinity).
-We choose the same WOA18 data set that was used for eORCA025.L75, and the same `SOSIE` procedure.
+We choose the same WOA18 data set that was used for eORCA025.L75 (30 yrs climatology, 1980-2010), and the same `SOSIE` procedure.
+So, all the sosie namelist used with eORCA025.L75 were adapted to eORCA05.L75.
+The adaptation only consists in changing the name of the mesh_mask.nc file.
+The output files produced by SOSIE were reformatted to a NEMO standard, using the
+[mknemolike.sh](BUILD/INITIAL_COND/mknemolike.sh) script.
+This latter operation is basically  dedicated to renaming the netcdf file dimensions, and coordinates variables.
+The process ends up producing  `eORCA05.L75_81B0_WOA18_1m_votemper.nc` and `eORCA05.L75_81B0_WOA18_1m_vosaline.nc`

 ## Creating weight files for the atmospheric forcing.
 Weights file for JRA55 forcing data set were prepared  following the same procedure that was used for eORCA025 (see [this document](../eORCA025/BUILD/WEIGHTS/README.md) ).